magicicada/cp/course_documents/assessments/assign_1/assign_1_spec.md

 - counties sharing a border have different colours
 - corner adjacencies are not adjacencies (if in doubt, ask in an afternoon session)
 - A few clarifications:
-  - Inverness borders Guysborough, Antigonish, Victoria, Richmond, but not Cape Breton
+  - Inverness borders Guysborough, Antigonish, Victoria, Richmond, but not Cape-Breton
   - Richmond borders Cape Breton, Inverness, Guysborough, but not Victoria
   - Cumberland borders only Colchester
   - Yarmouth borders Digby and Shelburne but not Queens